oren-shaulsky/A-A-B-test---user-behaviour-after-changing-app-desing/readme.txt

-The project contains explorary data analysis, building churn funnel of customers and evaluating statistical A/A/B test.
+The project contains exploratory data analysis, building churn funnel of customers and evaluating statistical A/A/B test.

 Description of the files: